JohanOhlin/divingintoazure/_posts/2019-03-31-injecting-options-in-aspnet-core.markdown

 date: 2019-03-31
 tags: asp.net-core
 blog_serie: configuration_aspnet_core
+description: "In ASP.NET Core there are some very interesting ways of handling and injecting options into classes.
+In this post I compare some of the different options you have at your disposal."
 ---

 <p class="intro"><span class="dropcap">I</span>n ASP.NET Core there are some very interesting ways of handling and injecting options into classes.
 In this post I compare some of the different options you have at your disposal.</p>